-Now that the Express Lanes are open you can visit the Central Texas Regional Mobility Authority website for more information about the new lanes.
+Now that the Express Lanes are open you can visit the Central Texas Regional Mobility Authority website for information about tolling and get historical toll rate info or real-time toll rates.

 About the MoPac Improvement Project